andrey-zherikov/argparse/README.md

 As a result, completer prints the script to setup completion for requested shell into standard output (`stdout`) which should be executed.
-To make this more streamlined, you can execute the output inside the current shell or to do this during shell initialization (e.g. in `.bashrc` for bash).
+To make this more streamlined, you can execute the output inside the current shell or to do this during shell initialization (e.g., in `.bashrc` for bash).
 To help doing so, completer also prints sourcing recommendation to standard output as a comment.

 Example of completer output for `<completer> init --bash --commandName mytool --completerPath /path/to/completer` arguments: